What you'll learn:

 - Subscribing to Endomondo, Strava, Runtastic or any of the other available fitness apps.

-It's great for motivation to have a friend as an exercise partner.
-Who will ensure (or at least makes you feel guilty when you do!) that you both don't miss sessions.
+Someone who ensures that you don't miss sessions.
+Or at least makes you feel guilty when you do!
 As cycles of motivation are often different – when you want to miss a session, they don't, and when they want to miss a session, you don't.
+So it works both ways.

 Set a goal